 If you require academic advising and/or program plan development for the Dual credential program (RT Diploma and BHSc degree), please email Dave Sheets (dsheets@tru.ca).
 BHSc program plan needs to be completed and approved as part of BHSc degree admission.

-Mike Lemphers is responsible for coordination of the Clinical year.
-If you have any specific questions about clinical year, please contact Mike (mlemphers@tru.ca).
+Randy Moss is responsible for coordination of the Clinical year.
+If you have any specific questions about clinical year, please contact Randy (rmoss@tru.ca).

 Communication Lines within the Respiratory Therapy Program